AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Car insurance reviews

-The average cost of full coverage auto insurance in Connecticut is $2,204 annually, a little lower than the national average of $2,399.
-Minimum coverage is significantly higher at $1,154, almost double the national average of $635.
+The average cost of full coverage auto insurance in Connecticut is only a little higher than the national average of $2,356.
+However, minimum coverage is nearly 70 percent higher than the national average of $722.

 We analyzed rates for multiple driver profiles and broke down the cheapest providers to help you shop for insurance.

-• GEICO and USAA offer the lowest average premiums for many driver categories, though USAA is limited to military members, veterans and their families.
+• GEICO, State Farm, and USAA offer the lowest average premiums for many driver categories, though USAA is limited to military members, veterans and their families.

 • Amica’s rates are higher, but it offers some of the best customer and claims service.

-Cheapest Car Insurance in Connecticut for Full Coverage: GEICO
+Cheapest Car Insurance in Connecticut for Full Coverage: USAA and GEICO

-GEICO offers the most affordable full coverage insurance in Connecticut, with an average annual premium of $1,538, 30 percent lower than the state average.
-USAA ($1,695 annually) and State Farm ($1,857 annually) also offer cheaper-than-average rates.
+For military-affiliated drivers, USAA offers the most affordable full coverage insurance in Connecticut, with an average annual premium of $1,577, 35 percent lower than the state average.
+GEICO ($1,622 annually) and Nationwide ($1,938 annually) also offer cheaper-than-average rates.

 RELATED